TN Visa USA

-Professionals like accountants, lawyers, Pharmacists, Engineers, Scientists, and teachers are eligible to apply for a TN visa only if they meet the following requirements:
+Who are apply for a TN visa only if they meet the following requirements:

 Qualified Canadian citizens are eligible to work in the United States as a non-immigrants without TN visa, but they need to meet certain requirements and documents at the CBP ( Custom and border protection ), and the qualified Mexican citizens need a TN visa and have to apply at US consulate or embassy in Mexico only.

 Qualified Canadian citizen ( TN – 1 ) VISA

 For Canadian citizens, you need to apply for the TN – 1 visa to enter the united states and one must not exceed the initial 3 years stay.

 If you are a Canadian citizen then you do not require to apply for a TN visa but you must meet the eligibility requirement by presenting the required documentation at the time of seeking admission as a TN non-immigrant at CBP ( custom and border protection ).

 The documents required at the customs and border protection are proof of Canadian citizenship and the Approval Notice from USCIS for Form I-129.